Lpages3/Python-group-project/README.md

 # Software group project
-#### write how to get it strated ?
-Summary
+# Summary

-Introduction
-I:English words in the human proteome
+# I:English words in the human proteome
 Amino acid composition
 words
 proteins
 searching for words
 the most frequent word
 Being more comprehensive
-II:Genbank to fasta converter
+# II:Genbank to fasta converter
 Reading the file
 Extracting the organism name
 Finding genes